JamesWP/sqlnotebook/report/newPlan.md

   list requirements in formal form here

+## Requirement 1
+## Requirement 2
+## Requirement 3

     explain requirement for solution, explain
     why this is important and how important it is to the problem

+## Use cases of the system
+  diagram of the use cases

+## Requirements organization and priority

 # Design
-  ideas on how to realise the requirements identify curent solutions to some of the problems and how these will be used / not used in the project IPython hard design ideas diagrams etc..
+  ideas on how to realize the requirements identify current solutions to some of the problems and how these will be used / not used in the project I-Python hard design ideas diagrams etc..

+## Choice of medium
+  arguments on the different choices for the medium of the application. native application for OSX / Windows / Web application

+  for each there will be a positive / negatives

+  Ending with a reason for selecting Web

+## System diagram and data flow diagrams
+  the diagrams will show the layout of the different components of the system and their interface.
+Sequence diagrams might be introduced for clarity here.

+## Choice of the notebook metaphor

+  explanation of the notebook metaphor and how it relates to user experience.

+## Detachment of the SQL interface through custom web API

+  any alternative will be listed here and why i chose to implement my own

 # Implementation
-  weigh up alternatives and evaluate different how to implement notebook reactjs framework, mapping of requirements and high level design / logiccal design to code constructs
+  weigh up alternatives and evaluate different how to implement notebook ReactJS framework,

+  mapping of requirements and high level design / logical design to code constructs

+## Javascript Framework selection
+  here will be an overview of the different frameworks and the pro's and cons of each and what i eventually chose

 ## Testing the project
+  here i will be explaning my method for testing the resulting application and how i validated my requirements were filled out

+# Evaluation and Future developments

+## Evaluation
+  here will be the place i evaluate all the decisions from an "after the fact" standpoint and how i would change things if done again. the difficulties i encountered.

+## Future developments